asdf-format/asdf-website/asdf_website/applications/asdf-cpp.rst

 ASDF for C++
 ============

-`asdf-cxx <https://github.com/eschnett/asdf-cxx>`__ is an open-source prototype implementation of the ASDF Standard in C++ authored by `Erik Schnetter <https://github.com/eschnett>`__.
+`asdf-cxx <https://github.com/eschnett/asdf-cxx>`__ is an open-source prototype implementation of the ASDF Specification in C++ authored by `Erik Schnetter <https://github.com/eschnett>`__.
 Although not yet feature-complete, the library supports ASDF's core capabilities of storing metadata in YAML and serializing n-dimensional numerical data arrays.

 Installation Requirements